Altair-05/CodeBrosPlatform/README.md

 **CodeBrosPlatform** is a developer-centric professional networking platform inspired by LinkedIn.
 It provides a place for developers to showcase their skills, grow their network, and collaborate on exciting projects — all in a stylish, theme-switchable interface powered by a modern tech stack.

-Built for **rapid prototyping**, the platform uses **in-memory storage**, meaning no database setup is needed — just clone, run, and explore!
+Built with **MongoDB** for persistent data storage, the platform provides robust data management with full type safety and optimized performance for production use.

 ---